leap-stc/leap-stc.github.io/docs/edu/bootcamps.md

 - Can the instructors manually trigger the ["Parse Member Sheet and Add New Members" action](https://github.com/leap-stc/member_management/actions/workflows/read_sheet.yaml) (by clicking on "Run Workflow>Run Workflow" in the top right).
 - Double Check that all participants github names are present in the [leap-pangeo-base-access](https://github.com/orgs/leap-stc/teams/leap-pangeo-base-access) team!
 If folks are in this team they will have access to the hub!
 If they are not there they either have not accepted the invite to the team (they will be shown as pending invites; tell them to accept the invite as described [here](https://leap-stc.github.io/guides/faq.html#where-is-my-invite)) or there is an issue with their github username (check their github handles in the Member Data Google Sheet for typos and completeness).
 We recommend that you familiarize yourself and test these steps ahead of time.

-If you are anticipating a large demand for an event it might be useful to consult with the **DATA AND COMPUTE TEAM** or 2i2c beforehand.
+If you are anticipating many attendees to access the hub at the same time to follow along, it is useful to consult with the **[Data & Compute Team](../../support/contact)** or 2i2c beforehand to ensure a smooth presentation.

 ### Troubleshooting during the event